 2 shot in Greensboro found in High Point

 Nov.
-10—GREENSBORO — Police officers in Greensboro and High Point are investigating the shooting along a major street in Greensboro of two men who were later found in an east High Point neighborhood.
+11—GREENSBORO — Police are investigating the shooting along a major street in Greensboro of two juveniles who were later found in an east High Point neighborhood.

 Greensboro Police Department officers went to the 5900 block of W. Friendly Avenue after reports of a discharge of a firearm about 3:10 a.m.
 Wednesday.

-Greensboro police spokesman Ronald Glenn told The High Point Enterprise that officers found two victims about a half an hour later in the Meadowbrook Boulevard area of High Point, which is off Montlieu Avenue near University Parkway.
+About 15 minutes later, High Point Police Department officers saw a car driving at a high speed along Montlieu Avenue east of University Parkway.
+Officers soon found the car stopped in the 1000 block of Meadowbrook Boulevard.

-Both of the men were taken to an area hospital for treatment.
-One was listed in critical condition and the other in stable condition.
-No other information about them was released.
+Three 16- and 17-year old boys were inside, and two of them had been shot.
+Both were taken to an area hospital for treatment.
+One was listed in critical condition and the other in stable condition, according to Greensboro police.

+The third teenager was the driver of the car, which had been reported stolen.
+He was taken into custody on an outstanding charge of failure to appear in court, and he will be charged on a juvenile petition with possession of a stolen motor vehicle, police said.

 Police ask that anyone with information about the shooting call Greensboro/Guilford Crime Stoppers at 336-373-1000.